ColeDeanShepherd/TESUnity/Assets/Vendors/README.md

 * OCULUS
 * STEAMVR

-It'll unable the SDK and all scripts using this SDK.
+It'll activate the SDK and all scripts who use this SDK.